it-at-m/swim/dms-service/README.md

 The pattern is applied as following:
 - `<regex>` is applied to input (filename without extension)
-  - The extension is re-added where required
+  - The extension is re-added where required (e.g. for the ContentObject name, as that is used to determine the file type)
 - Build substitution values
   - Matching groups of regex are available via name and index
   - If option `m` is present metadata file is loaded